Gateway Ticketing Systems Promotes Kimberly Weidman to Marketing Manager

 Employees | April 12, 2016

-by Dave Langran, Technical Director, Gateway Ticketing Systems, London Office
+by Dave Langran, Museums Principal, Gateway Ticketing Systems, London Office

 There is a lot of talk in the attraction industry about becoming more “customer centric” – putting the visitor at the heart of your attraction’s thinking and practice.
 It’s good advice and an effective approach to delivering positive guest experiences, driving loyalty and maximizing profits.

 The challenge, however, is that while the concept of customer centricity is simple to state, it is much harder to put into practise.
 What steps can your marketing team take to ensure the best approach when communicating with visitors?